 Our purpose, ultimately, is to advance scholarship and contribute to positive social change in terms of the contemporary challenges of poverty alleviation, social injustice and climate change.

 We hold regular seminar series and external speaker events.
-Take a look here for more events.
+Please check under the tab below to find details of our upcoming events.

-Check out all our members' publications and projects here, or view the short videos linked below of some of our members specific areas of research:
+Check out our member’s publications and projects here, or view short videos linked below of some of our members specific areas of research:

 Simon - Social Responsibility and Ethics within Organisations